 Color Psychology in Interior Design:

-Yes, color psychology can help you create the 'right' interior design or mood for every room.
+Yes, color psychology can help you create a desired mood in interior design.

-Color psychology is an interesting aspect of interior decorating, but don't worry about 'getting it right' - it's definitely not an exact science.
+So don't worry about 'getting it right' - this is definitely not an exact science!

 Still, research does show that we all share some basic responses to color.
-So when you set out to decorate your home, color psychology can provide you with the most promising color candidates for the effects you want to achieve.
+So when you set out to decorate your home, color psychology can provide you with a general list of the most promising color candidates for the effects you want to achieve.

 Applying Color Psychology to Your Home